georgia-tech-db/buzzdb-docs/docs/part1/lab2.rst

 Locks and Concurrency
 ~~~~~~~~~~~~~~~~~~~~~~

-- Use `std::shared_mutex` to handle shared/exclusive access to pages.
+- Use `std::shared_mutex` via `FrameLockTable` to handle shared/exclusive access to pages.
 Pages locked in shared mode can be accessed by multiple readers, while exclusive locks are required for write access.
 - When fixing a page, increment the use counter to track how many threads are accessing the page.
 Decrement this counter when the page is unfixed.
 - Ensure that locks are held for the shortest possible duration, especially during disk I/O operations, to improve concurrency.